 Remembering Seattle's 'Great Ravenna Sinkhole'on March 1, 2013 @ 12:18 pm (Updated: 12:56 pm - 3/1/13 )

-opened suddenly Thursday night beneath the bedroom a Florida home - swallowing a man in his bed - is rekindling memories of a massive sinkhole in Seattle decades ago.
+A sinkhole that opened suddenly Thursday night beneath the bedroom a Florida home - swallowing a man in his bed - is rekindling memories of a massive sinkhole in Seattle decades ago.

 Seattle historian Feliks Banel remembered "The Great Ravenna Sinkhole" in a conversation Friday with KIRO Radio's Luke Burbank Show.